anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-02-16-Dr-Semmelweis-and-the-Discovery-of-Handwashing.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="8.-A-Bootstrap-analysis-of-Semmelweis-handwashing-data">8.
-A Bootstrap analysis of Semmelweis handwashing data<a class="anchor-link" href="#8.-A-Bootstrap-analysis-of-Semmelweis-handwashing-data"> </a></h2><p>It reduced the proportion of deaths by around 8 percentage points!
+<h2 id="A-Bootstrap-analysis-of-Semmelweis-handwashing-data">A Bootstrap analysis of Semmelweis handwashing data<a class="anchor-link" href="#A-Bootstrap-analysis-of-Semmelweis-handwashing-data"> </a></h2><p>It reduced the proportion of deaths by around 8 percentage points!
 From 10% on average to just 2% (which is still a high number by modern standards). </p>
 <p>To get a feeling for the uncertainty around how much handwashing reduces mortalities we could look at a confidence interval (here calculated using the bootstrap method).</p>
 </div>
 </div>